12 CBSE NCERT Political Science 3 Politics of Planned Development

 Answer

-The text clearly states that economic development to ensure the well-being of all was the third challenge.
+The text explicitly states that the third challenge, after nation-building and establishing democracy, was 'that of economic development to ensure well-being of all.'

 Explanation